Parent–teacher association

-A parent–teacher association/organization (PTA/PTO), parent–teacher–friend association (PTFA), is a formal organization comprising parents, teachers and staff that is intended to facilitate parental participation in a school.
+A parent–teacher association (PTA), parent-teacher organization, (PTO), or parent–teacher–friend association (PTFA), is a formal organization comprising parents, teachers and staff which is intended to facilitate parental participation, fundraising, and support for a school.
 A parent–teacher–student association (PTSA) additionally invites students to participate and give input.
+There are various forms of parental involvement in education around the world.

+The Declaration on Christian Education issued by the Catholic Church in 1965 referred to associations of parents as enabling parents to "further with their assistance all the work of the school but especially the moral education it must impart".

-Australia and New Zealand
+Australia

-In Australia, the function of PTAs is filled by parents and citizens associations, which are governed by both state and national organizational bodies.
+In Australia, parents and citizens' associations are overseen by both state and national organizational bodies.

 India

 National Policy on Education, 1986

 A 1992 'Program on Action' for the 1986 National Policy on Education encouraged giving pre-eminence to people's involvement, including the association of non-governmental and voluntary efforts.

 Government schemes

 Government education schemes such as Rashtriya Madhyamik Shiksha Abhiyan (RMSA) and Sarva Shiksha Abhiyan (SSA) have advocated for community mobilization and involvement.
 RMSA dictates that every school should have a PTA, School Development Management Committees (SDMCs) should co-exist with PTAs and leverage their functions, PTAs should conduct meetings at least once a month and present SDMCs with a register of complaints, suggestions, and actions taken.
 From 2013 to 2014, 37.54 percent of schools in India had a PTA.
 A 2010 study suggested that 50% of parents in rural areas and 45% in urban areas were aware of the existence of school PTAs.